What if awakening.

 Otherwise,

-We can prepare ourselves for a bit of sitting meditation,
+We can prepare ourselves for a bit of sitting meditation.

 Zazen,

-So kind of coming into a comfortable,
+So we're kind of coming into a comfortable,

 Upright,